We aim to break the cycle of generational poverty and foster prosperity

 1

-For many years, Connie and Kamal Daya provided modest financial support to various orphanages, hostels, and schools.
-A trip to Asia in 2004 brought them face-to-face with the urgent needs of many institutions and they pledged to get engaged and ‘do more’.
+For many years, Connie and Kamal Daya provided modest financial support to orphanages, hostels, and schools.
+A trip to Asia in 2004 brought them face-to-face with urgent institutional needs, leading them to commit to deeper engagement and to do more.

 2

-The Connie and Kamal Daya Gift Fund of The Dallas Foundation invited others who share their vision to participate in the initiatives designed to benefit under-served children and youth.
+The Connie and Kamal Daya Gift Fund of The Dallas Foundation invited others who shared their vision to participate in initiatives designed to benefit underserved children and youth, expanding collective support and strengthening long-term impact.

 3

-Soon, WEF started in 2009, with a generous donation from the Connie & Kamal Daya Gift Fund of The Dallas Foundation.
+WEF officially began in 2009 with a generous donation from the Connie & Kamal Daya Gift Fund of The Dallas Foundation, establishing a structured foundation to advance its mission and broaden support for children and youth.

 4